JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 [//]: # (title: Using Kotlin from local Swift packages)

-In this tutorial, you'll learn how to add a Kotlin module as a local package in the Swift package manager.
+In this tutorial, you'll learn how to add a Kotlin module to a local package in the Swift package manager.
 This is useful if you want to simultaneously connect your Kotlin Multiplatform module to several native iOS modules in your Xcode project.